kvtemadden/portfolio/README.md

 And you can access the GitHub Repo via [this link](https://github.com/kvtemadden/portfolio)

+Languages used: jQuery, CSS, HTML, Bootstrap.

 ## About Me
 ![Screenshot of the About Me page](Assets/AboutMe_screenshot.PNG)

 The content on this page gives a little bit of information about me.

+I customised it by adding a hero section to make the page a little bit more interesting.

+This section includes my CV, LinkedIn profile and GitHub links too.

 There are also links to my social media accounts, which are accompanied by the logos for the particular sites.